baileyp/advent-of-code-2021/README.md

 guessed that the ideal position was the arithmetic median, so I typed that up, ran it, and turns out I was right.

 When I got to part two it was clear that the average, or arithmetic mean, was the answer for the ideal position.
 Well, at least that's what I thought.
-It then occurred to me that the average was probably a decimal and either of that the two adjacent integers were likely to be the ideal position, so I'd just have to calculate for both and return the smaller result.
+It then occurred to me that the average was probably a decimal and either of the two adjacent integers were likely to be the ideal position, so I'd just have to calculate for both and return the smaller result.